- Rabies is a life-threatening condition that causes tens of thousands of deaths worldwide every year. Dogs are the most common source.

 - fear of water

 Animals with rabies transfer the virus to other animals and to people via saliva following a bite or via a scratch.
 However, any contact with the mucous membranes or an open wound can also spread the virus.
-The transmission of this virus is considered to be exclusively from animal to human.
+The transmission of this virus is considered to be exclusively from animal to animal and animal to human.
 While human-to-human transmission of the virus is extremely rare, there have been a handful of cases reported following transplantation of corneas.
+For humans who contract rabies, a bite from an unvaccinated dog is by far the most common culprit.

 Animals that Can Spread Rabies